Bicycle Accident Lawyers in Houston, Texas

 how long do I have to file a bicycle injury lawsuit in texas?

 In order to receive compensation for your injuries and property damage, you must file a legal case on time.
 The time limit you have to file your case is referred to as the “statute of limitations.”
-The statute of limitations changes for each type of case and within each state, so it is crucial to speak with a qualified personal injury attorney in your state if you are considering filing a lawsuit.
+The statute of limitations changes for each type of case and within each state, so it is crucial to speak with a qualified in your state if you are considering filing a lawsuit.

 If your bike accident occurred in Texas, you will have 2 years from the date of your accident to file your lawsuit.
 If more than 2 years has passed since your collision, you will likely be barred from receiving any kind of compensation for your injuries and property damage.
 A Houston bicycle accident attorney at Zinda Law Group can help to alleviate some of your stress following a bicycle accident by helping you to file your case on time.